-Modern live-service games have self-segmented in genres: match-3, 4x, collection RPG, battle royale etc. We know these genres evolve and start to incorporate new mechanics.
-And overtime, these mechanics become standard fare for the genre.
-For instance, invest-n-express titles like Gardenscapes are an outgrowth of the match-3 genre that adds collection mechanics on top.
-In HD, we’ve seen innovations like Apex Legends’ revive mechanic modified in Warzone’s Gulag.
-But how could we better understand why game genres change rather than observing they simply do?
-I argue that Thomas Kuhn can help.
+Modern live-service games have self-segmented in genres: match-3, 4x, collection RPG, battle royale, etc. We know these genres evolve and start to incorporate new mechanics.
+Over time, these mechanics become standard genre fare.
+For example, invest-n-express titles like Gardenscapes are an outgrowth of the match-3 genre, adding collection mechanics to the core match base.
+In HD, we’ve seen innovations like Apex Legends’ revive mechanic modified in Warzone’s Gulag – players fight for revival in a 1v1 mosh pit.
+But how could we better understand why game genres change rather than simply observing them change?
+I argue Thomas Kuhn can help.

 From the Stanford Encyclopedia of Philosophy:

 Thomas Samuel Kuhn (1922–1996) is one of the most influential philosophers of science of the twentieth century, perhaps the most influential.
 His 1962 book The Structure of Scientific Revolutions is one of the most cited academic books of all time.
 Kuhn’s contribution to the philosophy of science marked not only a break with several key positivist doctrines, but also inaugurated a new style of philosophy of science that brought it closer to the history of science.